psfer07/App-DL/README.md

 # App-DL

-This program is a simple package manager which downloads packaged portable apps from verified repositories.
+This program is an app downloader which downloads several apps from verified repositories.

 All you need to do is typing or copying this command in your powershell terminal.
 It will redirect you to the app.